Jfadelli/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch is  attempts to math the current URL and with a predefined "match" within the JS.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is used to ensure that the appropriate data is input into a predefined field.
+Email addresses must be in the right format, passwords mustcontain certain characters etc...

-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. e2e testing is the thurough examination of a website/application functionality.
+We use tools like cypress to do testing for us.

 ## Instructions